-The Drive Module contains the power pack, suspension and driveline, fuel system, electrics, driver station, CBRN and fire detection/extinguishing system and rear ramp equipment.
+The Drive Module contains the power pack, suspension and driveline, fuel system, electrics, driver station, CBRN and fire detection/extinguishing system and rear ramp equipment (described above)

-Modules can be changed within 30 minutes as per these two videos below, using suitable cranes.
+Modules can be changed within 30 minutes as per the video below, using suitable cranes

 Cranes tend to have relatively limited availability so simple lifting jacks can also be used.